dendronhq/dendron-site/vault/dendron.topic.references.md

 ![[demo.embed.block#head1,1]]
 ```

-### Wildcard Header Reference
+### Wildcard Headers as a Range Boundary

 When you're referencing a header by reference, sometimes you don't care what the next header is, just that the reference covers all text up to the next header.
-You can now specify this using the `*` symbol in a header reference.
+You can specify this using the `*` symbol in a header reference.

 For example, the following would reference the content from header1 to the next header.

 ```
 ![[demo.embed.block#head1:#*]]
 ```

-### Recursive Reference
+### Recursive References

-Note references can refer to notes with references inside.
+References can refer to notes with references inside.
 Dendron current supports references two levels deep.
 This applies to both the **local preview** as well as **publishing**.

 ### Wildcard Link Reference

-[[Note references|dendron.topic.refs]] accept the `*` operator at the end which lets you grab all notes of a given level of hierarchy.
+References accept the `*` operator at the end which lets you grab all notes of a given level of hierarchy.
 This also works with typical note reference operation like block selection which means you can use it to grab specific blocks from every note in a level.

 ```
 ![[demo.journal.2021.*]]
 ```

 ## Publishing